physics-faas/physics-devconf/README.md

 ## Create a new (python) function and invoke it

-4. Create the knative function:
+4. Create the Knative function:
     ```
     $ func create -l python test-hw
     Created python function in /home/vagrant/test-hw